grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Percy nodded.

 "The tastes of most of the folks who come through here are into something a bit... harder.
-And also whiter.
+And also paler.
 You know what the inability to market an off-color whore tells me about this place?

 "What?"